Rains, water inundation may cause spread of serious infections

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Rawalpindi: Spells of heavy rainfall in the country may cause spread of serious infections including cholera, typhoid, dysentery, gastroenteritis, hepatitis A and E, shigellosis and giardiasis, an infection in the small intestine.
+Rawalpindi : Spells of heavy rainfall in this region of the country may cause spread of serious infections including cholera, typhoid, dysentery, gastroenteritis, hepatitis A and E, shigellosis and giardiasis, an infection in the small intestine.

 The repeated spells of rainfall cause water inundation inside and outside homes in a number of localities in town particularly in thickly populated and low-lying areas of the city that may cause contamination of water sources and increase the chances of spread of various infections.